Bring a Little Lovin'

 "Bring a Little Lovin'" is a song written by Harry Vanda and George Young of the Australian rock group The Easybeats.
 The song was written for the Spanish band Los Bravos.
-Their version was released as a single in April 1968 and reached number fifty-one on the Billboard Hot 100 in the United States.
+Their version was released as a single in April 1968 and reached number fifty-one on the Billboard Hot 100 in the United States and the number two in Spain.

 The Easybeats version was released later that year on the Australian version of their Vigil album.
 The Easybeats recording was originally a demo and was not released anywhere else in the world.